π§ Smart Wallets

 Ye Olde Guestbook πβ

-A passkey-powered internet guestbook from yesteryear with smart contract and frontend code.
+A passkey-powered internet guestbook from yesteryear built with smart contracts and frontend code.

 Secp256r1β